 Jump Start Your Sous Vide Cooking with our FREE Email Course!

 Cinnamon has a spicy and sweet quality to it that I just love.
-Infusing it into a simple syrup allows me to keep it on hand to easily add to drinks or carbonate itself (see recipe in Sodas, Shrubs, and Fizzes section in book).
+Infusing it into a simple syrup allows me to keep it on hand to easily add to drinks or carbonate itself.

 Sous vide simple syrups are a breeze to make, just combine sugar, water, and the flavoring agents in a sous vide bag or Mason jar and cook for a few hours at 131°F (55°C) or higher.
 The end result is a flavorful simple syrup that is great in drinks.
 The higher the temperature used, the faster the sugar is dissolved so I usually use 165°F (73.8°C) as sugar readily dissolves at that temperature.